HunterEwok/SimpleViewer/Readme.md

 The application will render:

-• A line connecting specified points with the specified color.
-• A circle at the defined center with the given radius, filled or outlined.
-• A triangle connecting the specified vertices, filled or outlined.
+ï¿½ A line connecting specified points with the specified color. ï¿½ A circle at the defined center with the given radius, filled or outlined. ï¿½ A triangle connecting the specified vertices, filled or outlined.

 Extensibility Plan

 The solution is structured to accommodate future requirements:

 1. New Shape Types:
-• Introduce a new class implementing a common shape interface (e.g., IShape).
-• Extend the rendering logic to recognize and process the new type.
+ï¿½ Introduce a new class implementing a common shape interface (e.g., IShape). ï¿½ Extend the rendering logic to recognize and process the new type.
 2. New Input Formats:
-• Implement additional file parsers (e.g., for XML).
-• Add a format-specific reader class following a strategy pattern.
+ï¿½ Implement additional file parsers (e.g., for XML). ï¿½ Add a format-specific reader class following a strategy pattern.

 License